Videos

 Case study discussion: Implementing Step Code in Northern BC

 This recorded webinar examines the current industry challenges and solutions to help ensure that new homes follow the Performance Pathway and meet the energy efficiency requirements of the BC Energy Step Code.
+Northern case studies and panel discussions with northern BC builders, energy advisors, and utilities providers.
+Facilitated, audience-led discussion on the topics of greatest interest.

 Video and Playbook: Planning Airtight Buildings